On the time consistency of collective preferences: Setup and Aggregation

-For some integer $n \geq 2$, a set $N=\{1,\ldots,n\}$ of infinitely lived agents make collective consumption and savings decisions.
-Time is discrete and denoted by $t=0,1,2,\ldots$ There is a single consumption good which can be either consumed or transformed one-to-one in capital available next period.
-Production occurs in a single unit where agents pool their capital holdings and obtain a certain deterministic return in terms of the consumption good, which is called ``consumption'' for simplicity.
+For some integer $n \geq 2$, a set $N=\{1,\ldots,n\}$ of infinitely lived agents make collective consumption and saving decisions.
+Time is discrete and denoted by $t=0,1,2,\ldots$ There is a single consumption good which can either be consumed or transformed one-to-one into capital available next period.
+Production occurs in a single unit where agents pool their capital holdings to obtain a certain deterministic return in terms of the consumption good, which is called ``consumption'' for simplicity.
 But the framework is quite general and admits various interpretations.

 Time preferences are represented by an additively separable intertemporal utility function with instantaneous utility $u$, and constant geometric discounting.
-Instantaneous utility is assumed to be common to all agents, but discount factors $\delta^i$ are heterogeneous and satisfy $1 > \delta^1 > \cdots > \delta^n > 0$.
-Therefore, each agent $i$ assigns an utility value (in period $t=0$) to a consumption path $\bds{x}^i:=\{x_t^i\}_{t=0}^\infty$ in the space $\ell_+$ of non-negative bounded sequences
+Instantaneous utility is assumed to be common to all agents, but discount factors $\delta^i$ are heterogeneous and satisfy

 so there are at least two separate groups of agents in terms of their impatience.